How to Install ERPNext on MacOS

 "db_password": "your_db_password"

-Save and close the file (Ctrl + X, then Y, then Enter).
+Save and close the file (Ctrl + X, then Y, and Enter).

 Step 8 - Setup ERPNext using bench: